Securing the Right Level of Care After Discharge

 The Centers for Medicare and Medicaid cover long-term care in cooperation with each state's DHHS for patients with medical and financial need.
 To demonstrate medical qualification, use the assessment tools provided by your state’s DHHS.

-Most patients and their families are not familiar with the available options.
+Beyond home help, many patients and their families are unfamiliar with their options.
 They may have a vague concept of nursing home care and not much more.
-Give your patient a thorough overview of care options that could fit their needs, including:
+Help give your patients a thorough overview of care options that could fit their needs, including:

 Long-term acute care.
 Designed for patients needing acute care for an extended time, generally over 25 days.